xorro-p2p/xorro/README.md

 ##### Ruby 2.3.1

-##### Ngrok
+##### Networking
+While anyone can download Xorro, launch a node, and retreive files from the Xorro network, contributing to the network (hosting files available to others) requires one of the following:

+1. Node is directly on the public internet with a public IP, no NAT or Firewall blocking public access.
+2. Node is behind a NAT/Firewall but port forwarding is set up so that the node's port is publicly accessible.
+3. Node is behind a Nat/Firewall with no port forwarding, but a 3rd party tunneling tool is installed.

 Ngrok is a tool that allows you to expose a local webserver behind a NAT firewall to the internet via secure tunnel.
-Xorro leverages this to enable NAT translated communications.
+Xorro supports Ngrok to enable NAT translated communications.

 Download Ngrok, unzip the executable, and copy it to somewhere in your `$PATH` ie: `/usr/local/bin/ngrok`